 Rather than two thousand years, Rousseau’s social contract had two hundred to establish itself.
 It suffered equivalent failure.
 The advocates of the French Revolution and the Terror worshipped Rousseau and his social contract.
 If anyone could have made it work the way he intended, they would have.
 Every conscience-driven liberal, humanist, socialist and democrat has paid due reverence to it since, all for naught.

-Essentially, Mr. Rousseau never found the hook on which to hang his hat.
-That is why he never undertook to describe the foreign relations component of his social contract.
+Essentially, Mr. Rousseau never found the hook upon which to hang his hat.
+That is why he never tried to describe the foreign relations component of his social contract.
 Not because he couldn’t find the time (his excuse), but because the slow crawl communications of 18th Century WeaponWorld prevented its transformation into PeaceWorld.
 Unlike our communications today, which make global peace entirely possible despite our bias to the contrary.

 To be valid, a social contract must have a tangible consideration its signatories find worthwhile to establish and useful to maintain through personal and collective sacrifice.
 Something they could see, feel and hear every day of their lives, worth living to uphold and dying to protect; something a vast majority would support through thick and thin.
-It would be so obvious that its unmistakable presence would guarantee that the social contract were honestly fulfilled, so obvious that its slightest absence would negate the contract automatically.
+It would be so obvious that its unmistakable presence would guarantee that the social contract were honestly fulfilled, so obvious that its slightest absence would cancel the contract automatically.

 That something, that consideration everyone would recognize right away, is PeaceWorld.
 It would be unmistakable.
 Its failure to replace WeaponWorld, or its decay into WeaponWorld, or its disappearance in a distant land, any of them would be obvious and cancel the social contract.
-This would mobilize everyone to reestablish PeaceWorld, the way the loss of an ancient battle ensign or modern radio contact would demand feverish retrieval during a hot firefight.
+This would mobilize everyone to reestablish PeaceWorld, the way the loss of an ancient battle ensign or modern radio contact would call for feverish retrieval during a hot firefight.
 The social contract could not be re-established until it had been allowed to appear once again, like a sunken ship brought back to the surface.